Trends From Each Decade We Wish Would Make a Comeback main image

 1980s - Feathered Hair

 There’s no denying the fact that “Charlie’s Angels” star Farrah Fawcett was a fashion and beauty icon.
 Although her acting made her famous, she’s often remembered for her loose and abundant hair.
-She was the definition of femininity and sexuality during the 1970s and we'd definitely take style advice from her!
+She was the definition of femininity during the 1970s and we'd definitely take style advice from her!

 Her hairstyle inspired — and continues to inspire — women in every season, but we think that this summer is the best time to really rock the big and bouncy look.
 Her stylist kept the layers around her face short, her hair on top flat, and the edges of hair flipped out.
 These waves require mousse, a curling iron, and lots of hairspray.